larvalabs/cryptopunksmarket/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/larvalabs/cryptopunksmarket/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+Please first search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/larvalabs/cryptopunksmarket/issues/new).

 ## Acknowledgements